altruios/namshubettulpa/public/namshubettulpa/chapters/redeye.md

 }
 {
-~At her foot another tooth fell - she looked around~ ~Only three were left - scattered across the perimeter~ *She rushed to the center and grabbed the marble* ~That's what she was here for - that's the only thing that didn't fit~ ~Inspecting it she couldn't find anything out of the ordinary with it~
+~At her foot another tooth fell - she looked around~ ~Only three were remaining - scattered across the perimeter~ *She rushed to the center and grabbed the marble* ~That's what she was here for - that's the only thing that didn't fit~ ~Inspecting it she couldn't find anything out of the ordinary with it~